ObamaFoundation/actions/upload-azure-static/README.md

 # Deploy to Azure Storage

 This action uploads a directory to a specified Azure Storage account using the `az storage` command.
+The typical use-case would be to upload the `build` directory for a static site.
 The first step copies the *.html files with the `Cache-Control: no-store` header.
 Bypassing the cache in this way helps us ensure that the session affinity cookies are set properly by Azure Front Door when deployed to our blue/green environment(s).

-The second step syncs the rest of the files.
+The second step syncs the remaining files (non-html), deleting files if needed.

+Under the hood, the `az storage` command is using `azcopy` and creating a SAS from the login credentials.

 **Note:** This action assumes you have already authenticated in your workflow with the `azure/login` action, which should look something like this:

 ```yaml
 - name: Azure Login